Contrasting Baltic International USA (BISA) & The Competition

 |Baltic International USA Competitors

-Baltic International USA’s competitors have higher revenue, but lower earnings than Baltic International USA.
-Baltic International USA is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Baltic International USA’s peers have higher revenue, but lower earnings than Baltic International USA.
+Baltic International USA is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Analyst Recommendations

-This is a breakdown of recent ratings and target prices for Baltic International USA and its competitors, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Baltic International USA and its peers, as provided by MarketBeat.

 |Sell Ratings